Quantum-optimal information encoding using noisy passive linear optics

 \subsection{Levy metric}

-For completeness, in this section we define the Levy metric which we will use as a metric in the space of encodings (i.e. cumulative distribution functions) in order to prove some of the properties of an optimal circularly symmetric encoding.
-Here we specifically define the metric in $\mathscr{F}$, the space of encodings over the interval $[0,1]$.
-The Levy metric $d_{Le}$ on $\mathscr{F}$ is defined as
+For completeness, in this section we define the Levy metric which we will use as a metric on the space of encodings (i.e. cumulative distribution functions) in order to prove some of the properties of an optimal circularly symmetric encoding.
+Here we specifically define the metric on $\mathscr{F}$, the space of encodings (i.e. cumulative distribution over the interval $[0,1]$).
+The Levy metric $d_{Le}:\mathscr{F}\times\mathscr{F}\rightarrow\R$ is defined as